tq-systems/meta-tq/doc/README.TQMa8MPxL.md

   * Use fixed 2GB U-Boot configuration.
 This is built by default `UBOOT_CONFIG` entries `sd-2gb` and `mfgtool-2gb` (note that the generated wic-File uses the multi RAM config)
-* UART 1,2,3 (REV.010x only)
-  * UART are in DTE mode, not DCE
-  * to use UART with FTDI RS232 / USB some hardware modification are needed for REV.010x, see manual
-  * to use UART for M7, patch for UART DTE mode is needed
 * MIPI CSI
   * driver stack is not completely v4l2-compliance test proof.
 The IOCTLS for format / resolution enumeration and query can return invalid / wrong values depending of the internal state